 They can also occur when women need to strain to open their bowels.
 Some women may find that they notice a bulge developing towards the back of their vagina and as it gets bigger it may prevent them from emptying their bowels completely.

 - Feeling the need to go again as the rectum hasn’t completely emptied.

 - A bulge of tissue in the vagina.

 - Sexual difficulty.

-If the symptoms are mild then it is possible that there will no need for surgical treatment as avoiding straining will prevent the rectocele getting any bigger.
+If the symptoms are mild then it is possible that there will be no need for surgical treatment as avoiding straining will prevent the rectocele from getting any bigger.
 To help the amount of fruit, vegetables and other fibre should be increased together with drinking plenty of fluids, especially warm water.
-It may also be necessary to use suppositories soften the bowel movements.
+It may also be necessary to use suppositories to soften bowel movements.